concept of market

 • Entry and Exit Barriers: Is a marketplace open for all sellers or restricted to a few?
 High barriers, like needing money or special permits, can limit new competitors.
 Low barriers mean more competition.

-• Information Availability: How easy can customers find price and quality information?
+• Information Availability: How easily can customers find price and quality information?
 Information is often readily available in today’s digital age, influencing how you market your product.

 • Price Control: Can a seller set the price of their product, or does the market (customers and competitors) decide it?
-In some markets, like perfect competition, prices are set by supply and demand.
+Supply and demand determine prices in some markets, like those with perfect competition.
 In others, like a monopoly, sellers have more control.

-• Buyer Power: Do customers have a lot of options, or are they pretty much stuck with the availability of a few offerings?
-The more choices they have, the more power they have in deciding prices and quality.
+• Buyer Power: Do customers have many options, or are they pretty much stuck with the availability of a few offerings?
+The more choices they have, the more power they have to decide prices and quality.

 • Seller Power: Are the sellers in a solid position to dictate terms, or are they at the mercy of suppliers and buyers?

-• Market Concentration: Is the market dominated by a few big players or filled with many small ones?
+• Market concentration: Does the market have a small number of major players or a large number of minor ones?
 If a few companies have a considerable product offering, it’s a concentrated market.

 Based on the above criterion, there are four main types of market structures: